 - Relevant represents the part of personalization that speaks directly to the individual.
 It identifies the person by name.
 It leverages both explicit and implicit data to present the customer with content and creative that speaks to them directly.

 - Journey recognizes that a relationship with a customer should exist beyond a linear funnel; instead, personalization should focus on the development of an ongoing relationship between the company and their consumers.
-Journey is what drives consumers from a prospect to a brand advocate.
+A journey is what drives consumers from a prospect to a brand advocate.